 As a clinical surgeon, Dr. Belsley was privileged to be part of the team that performed the world’s first robotic sympathetic nerve reconstruction using intercostal nerve autografts and microsurgical minimally invasive techniques.
 This novel approach to the treatment of compensatory hyperhidrosis following thoracic sympathectomy for palmar hyperhidrosis was developed and perfected as an Institutional Animal Care and Use Committee approved animal model at Mount Sinai St. Luke’s and later evolved into an Institutional Review Board approved clinical trial at Mount Sinai West.
 Dr. Belsley has presented his work in pioneering robotic and minimally invasive surgical techniques at both national and international meetings and have published over one hundred peer-reviewed abstracts, papers and book chapters.

-Collaboration with Ksenija Belsley, MD, PLLC
+Collaboration with Ksenija Belsley, MD, FACS

 As part of a commitment to providing the best medical outcomes for his patients, Dr. Belsley has developed a network of medical specialists with whom he consults and collaborates on a regular basis.